 If you are working on a Word document with complex formatting, sometimes you need to see the hidden characters and unseen workings.
-It helps figure out what’s going on when the layout doesn’t behave.
+It helps figure out Word’s secrets or what’s going on when the layout doesn’t behave.
 That’s where ‘Show All’ becomes essential.

 Microsoft Word was designed to hide all the formatting and technicalities (WYSIWYG).
 Early versions of Word had a ‘Show All’ option but it was hidden away because Microsoft believed their software was so good, such a tool was not necessary.
 At some point commonsense prevailed and now ‘Show All’ is on the Home tab, Paragraph section.